ccl2of4/dolphin-emu-PKGBUILDs/README.md

 # Gecko Codes

-I'm not 100% sure what's all is required here, but I do know that you *at least* need to check these options for Faster Melee:
+I'm not 100% sure what all is required here, but I do know that you *at least* need to check these options for Faster Melee:

 * Faster Melee Netplay Settings
 * 60FPS + 4X VRH